Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/11/using-code-contracts-to-separate-your-concerns.md

 And it was the same in every repository – the same six lines of code over and over again.

-Now let’s look at the method again, after Code Contracts have been added!
+Now let's look at the method again, after Code Contracts have been added!

 ```csharp
 public Person Persist(Person person)